Skip links

 Stay engaged

 Don’t be idle.
 An idle hand or mind is the devil’s workshop, they say.
-When you are always busy, it prevents you from dwelling in your feelings.
+When you are always busy, it prevents you from dwelling on your feelings.
 It gives you something else to do, rather than engaging in contemplations of whether you should use the drugs or not.

 Find something to do, even if it does not work.
-Activities like jogging, socializing, gaming, working, volunteering helps you to stay engaged until you are tired and fall asleep.
+Activities like jogging, socializing, gaming, working, and volunteering helps you to stay engaged until you are tired and fall asleep.
 It also helps you to manage the cravings that come with addiction recovery.

 Exercise Regularly